Cerberos4238/Windows-Fast-Boot-Deactivation/README.md

-Just a simple script to desactivate the fast boot on a windows computer.
+Just a simple script to deactivate the fast boot on a windows computer.
 Launch it and everything is automated.

 This script checks if a DWORD reg key named "FastBoot" is in HKLM:\SOFTWARE\Policies\Microsoft\Windows\System.